commodityvectors/circus/docs/source/for-ops/cli.rst

 CLI tools
 #########

-circus-top
+cvec_circus-top
 ==========

-*circus-top* is a top-like console you can run to watch live your running Circus system.
+*cvec_circus-top* is a top-like console you can run to watch live your running Circus system.
 It will display the CPU, Memory usage and socket hits if you have some.